npnothard/npnothard/README.md

 ## 🦖 About Me

-Hello, this is Yurchenko, a Ph.D. student at Nanjing University.
+Hello, I’m Yurchenko, a Ph.D. student at Nanjing University, where I am unfortunate enough to be adviced by Prof. Shaowei Wang.
-My research focuses on algorithmic theory and system-level optimization towards elastic and time-efficient distributed computing.
+My research lies at the intersection of algorithmic theory and system-level optimization for elastic, time-efficient distributed computing.
-In particular, I design, analyze, and implement scheduling algorithms and systems tailored for edge and on-device environments to support both general-purpose and AI workloads.
+In particular, I design, analyze, and implement scheduling algorithms and systems for edge and on-device environments, supporting both general-purpose and AI workloads.
-Currently, I am interested in accelerating distributed LLM systems, with a focus on on-device Mixture-of-Experts (MoE) serving.
+My current interests focus on accelerating distributed LLM systems, with an emphasis on on-device Mixture-of-Experts (MoE) serving.

 ## 🎓 Education